OSGeo/PROJ/docs/source/community/rfc/rfc-2.rst

     - known accuracy: operations with unknown accuracies will be listed after operations with known accuracy
-    - area of use: operations with smaller area of use (the intersection of the operation area of used with the desried area of use) will be listed after the ones with larger area of use
+    - area of use: operations with smaller area of use (the intersection of the operation area of used with the desired area of use) will be listed after the ones with larger area of use
     - accuracy: operations with lower accuracy will be listed after operations with higher accuracy (caution: lower accuracy actually means a higher numeric